Nerdinacan/vue-routeclass/README.md

 */

 .home .content {
    do: things;
 }

 .contact .content {
    width: yourmom%;
 }

 ```

-## Good Job Snowflake.
-Pick up your participation trophy on the way out.
+## Good job, Snowflake.
+Pickup your participation trophy on your way out of my god-damned office.

 Now you can spend the next 15 minutes pretending you're not another incompetent Millennial who can't cascade styles, separate concerns or test units.